coryodaniel/talks/beam-n-k8s/slides/presentation.md

 # Pod Resources & QoS

-^ `Guaranteed` QoS is only achieved by each container having resource requests/limits _and_ in each container, they limits/requests must be the same
+^ `Guaranteed` QoS is only achieved by each container having resource limits and either no requests set or, by setting requests to the same value.
+If not present, k8s will set requests = limits.

+^ If the cluster is configured with a static CPU management policy, containers can be granted exclusive rights to a CPU (cpu affinity).
+In this case, requests must be set as well, and cannot be fractional

 ^ This is really important, because if you are using helm charts, sidecars, or mutation web hooks that add containers, and they dont set QoS to guaranteed, it will lower your entire pods QoS